 Fashion at the Year of Irish Design

-This year Ireland is celebrating the Year of Irish Design with ‘ID2015’ – a year-long program promoting the best of Irish design, craftsmanship and creativity.
+This year Ireland is celebrating the Year of Irish Design with ‘ID2015’ – a year-long programme promoting the best of Irish design, craftsmanship and creativity.
 Meet renowned designers and upcoming talent as they showcase their work at exhibitions, festivals, workshops and talks.
 With events happening all across the country, 2015 is an exciting year to visit.

-We really hope that people will enjoy the year and join in this celebration of great Irish design.
+We really hope that people will enjoy the year and join in this celebration of great Irish design

 Ireland is always changing and it’s cities like Dublin that are contributing to its growing reputation in terms of design.
 With fresh ideas, new start-ups and an emerging Creative Quarter, Dublin has been officially selected as the World Design Hub for 2015.

 If you’re into old-school techniques such as screen-printing and wood blocking, head to the Original Print Gallery where you can pick up something truly unique.
 Alternatively, if you like to keep things a little more contemporary, search for the Temple Bar Gallery.
 The studio itself is a modern building right in the heart of Dublin City and inside you’ll find an interesting cross section of Irish design in a variety of media.
 Dublin’s creative vibe is electric and the urge to make something is infectious – see for yourself at The Design Tower.
 Home to 17 exceptionally gifted designers and craftspeople; the public are invited to watch these highly experienced professionals at work.
 See ceramics, textiles and jewellery in the making and you’ll walk away feeling inspired.